mcarbonell/trivia-master/docs/DONE.md

         *   Copy Question ID: Allows quick copying of the reported question's Firestore ID (if applicable).
         *   Delete Report: Removes the report ticket.
         *   Delete Reported Question: If the report links to a predefined question ID, allows direct deletion of that question from the game (with confirmation).
+*   **Suggestion Management (`/admin/suggestions`)**:
+    *   New admin section to view and delete user-submitted suggestions from the "About/Contact" page.
+    *   Suggestions are displayed in a paginated table with details like date, sender information (if provided), message content, and the locale of submission.

 ## Technical Stack & Setup